praclet/ctf_osint/challenges/level02/mail_bomb/mail_bomb.md

 ```
 From: Diana Arkly <darkly@aptagency.com>

 Agent, congratulations for finding the password!
-Thanks to it, we have been able to unzip the archive.
+Thanks to it, you are now able to unzip the archive.
 Have you seen all this data?
 Too bad most of it are spam-like e-mail.
 Maybe with a secret trick of yours, you can find something interesting?
 Like an e-mail addressed to Edward for example?
 ```